 You've spent 12-18 months planning what could potentially be the biggest life event for most people, to then be told someone ate a Bat in China, and now you can't get married!
-If you had told me at midnight on New Years Eve that this was going to be how the 2020 Wedding season was starting, I would have strongly advised that you step away from the Prosecco, as the bubbles were affecting you!!!
+If you had told me at midnight on New Years Eve that this was going to be how the Wedding season was going to be for 2020 and now into 2021, I would have strongly advised that you step away from the Prosecco, as the bubbles were affecting you!!!

 You've spent on average 350 hours planning and coordinating approximately 15-20 suppliers, to now be told, through no fault of your own, that you need to find a whole new date which suits both you, the venue, the suppliers, and your guests - But where on earth do you start?
 And how can you keep planning from home?

 If this is your reality, my key advice is

 With 80% of weddings taking place between April and September, postponement dates are filling up fast for Autumn into Summer.
 If you need to begin the postponement process, here is some guidance to help you through:

 As a couple you need to sit down and find 3 possible new wedding dates which suit you.
 Your venue then needs to be your first port of call to see if any of these are even possible.
 This will usually coincide with caterers and bar hire, however, for weddings on private land such as a marquee, then these are your next focus group of suppliers, as they are probably additional vendors.

 Next, list all of your booked suppliers in priority order of importance to you on a spreadsheet.
 Maybe your photographer took 12 months to find, and you have connected with them over an engagement shoot already, so they become number 1.
 Continue this process right the way through to your hairdresser.

 As you contact each supplier with the proposed new date, create a traffic light system of responses; red if they can't attend, green if they can, and amber if they can pencil you in but can't confirm right away.